niuiic/multiple-session.nvim/README.md

 	default_session = "default",
 	-- default arg number
-	-- for neovim > v0.9, nvim command may have the default arg `--embed` -- in this case, you have to set this to 2 for trigger session restoration correctly default_arg_num = 1,
+	-- for neovim > v0.9, nvim command may have the default arg `--embed` -- in this case, you have to set this to 2 for triggering session restoration correctly default_arg_num = 1,
 })
 ```